 March 13, 2020

 As concerns regarding COVID-19 continue to unfold and activities in our community are changing, I want to inform you of TCC’s current status regarding class cancellations.
 Governor Ralph Northam on Thursday declared a state of emergency in Virginia and today announced the closure of K-12 schools for two weeks.
 Because the situation is so fluid, decisions we make today may need to be revisited tomorrow.

 This is a stressful time for everyone.
 Our faculty and staff are our strength.
 I appreciate the resilience you have demonstrated during this critical time.

 Below is a reiteration of the message I sent to you on Wednesday, March 11, as well as the latest updates from the President’s Cabinet.
-You can expect to see additional communications from the provosts about campus operations and from Dr. Corey McCray regarding classes.
+You can expect to see additional communications from the provosts about campus operations and the Office of Academic Affairs regarding classes.